 Certain export transactions.

 Every visitor to Cuba must have a visa.
 U.S. citizens cannot use the 30-day tourist visas that visitors from other countries use.
-You can visit the Cuba Consulate's website for a press or a business visa.
-If you have another official reason for your visit to Cuba, you must write to the Cuban Consulate to request more information about how to get the appropriate visa.

 The Cuban Assets Control Regulations of the U.S. Treasury Department requires that American citizens procure a treasury license before embarking on any Cuba-related travel, even if entering Cuba through a third party such as Mexico or Canada.